 Description The style of this portrait, with its tightly coiled curls and thick hair over the ears, the individualized expression, and the absence of incision on the eyeballs, suggests that it was carved during the rule of one of the Flavian emperors: Vespasian, Titus, or Domitian (reigned 69-96 CE).

 |1/24/1992||Treatment||cleaned; loss compensation|

-Provenance Don Marcello Massarenti Collection, Rome; Henry Walters, Baltimore, 1902, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Don Marcello Massarenti Collection, Rome, by 1894, [mode of acquisition unknown]; Henry Walters, Baltimore, 1902, by purchase; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters with the Massarenti Collection, 1902

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License